woron113/Bare-Bone-Affix/README.md

         note: You can use css @keyframes to make a smooth animation for the jump

 Scraping from html:

     Affix: should get the class = 'affix-sja'
     Affix container: should get the class = 'affix-container-sja'

-    You simply need to give the affix container relative element to affix, and the affix element witch will be moved relative to the affix container.
+    You simply need to give the affix container relative element to affix, and the affix element which will be moved relative to the affix container.

 Classes:
     The affix element gets an 'affix-mode' class when its affixed